I'm a huge fan of kids lit!

-I hope you find a few that bring back fond memories!
+I hope you find a few that bring back fond memories of summer adventure!

 Time of Wonder

-I had a few favorite authors as a child and Robert McCloskey was one of them.
 Time of Wonder is a wonderful read at this time of year.
-The story shares the adventures of a family, especially the two girls, who spend some summer days in Maine.
+This classic story shares the adventures of a family, especially the two girls, who spend some summer days in Maine.
 Lobsters, sea gulls, sail boats and summer storms are all a part of this delightful book that will bring you back to nature and what it's like to be a child.
 (One item of note -- you should mention that life jackets are important when you ride in a boat -- the story is old enough that they weren't used when it was first in print.)
 Published in 1957.

 Another wonderful summer read by Robert McCloskey is Blueberries for Sal.